Dendrobyte/Minecraft-BuildMyThing/README.md

 # Build My Thing

+## Deprecated Repository

+This will be ported over to Oink 2.0, sets a lot of good arena (and chat) precedents that the API can iterate upon and improve with.
+It will be game 3 or 4.

 # General Idea

 **This is based off of a project I started about 2 years prior to finishing...
 Lots of TODOs and refactoring I may never get to.** Just saying... doesn't reflect how I see code structure these days :)